Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Simulation Results

 When computing the parallel plasma-$\beta$ profiles in panel (c), we use the definition in Equation~\eqref{Eq:beta} using local $T_x(x)$, and the number density calculated by computing the bin-averaged number density separately for ions and electrons.
 It is also important to note that we define the plasma-$\beta$ using the large-scale parallel magnetic field $B_0$, consistent with the definition in, e.g., \cite{Bret+Ramesh2018}, rather than the local (amplified in the downstream region) magnetic field.

 The results reveal a prominent jump in both ion and electron (parallel) plasma-$\beta$ across all simulations, regardless of magnetization level.
-In the downstream region of strongly magnetized shocks ($\sigma_i \geq 1$), the level of anisotropy is significantly higher compared to simulations with lower magnetization.
-However, strongly magnetized shocks exhibit a much smaller parallel plasma-$\beta$ for both electrons and ions.
+In the downstream region of strongly magnetized shocks ($\sigma_i \geq 1$), the level of anisotropy is significantly higher, i.e., $A=T_{\perp}/T_{\parallel} \ll 1$, compared to simulations with lower magnetization.
+However, strongly magnetized cases exhibit a much smaller parallel plasma-$\beta$ for both electrons and ions.

+When considering instabilities driven by ion and electron temperature anisotropies in our simulations, we are restricted to instabilities in parallel electromagnetic wave modes only, as analyzed in, e.g., Sections 7.2 and 7.3 of \citep{Gary1993}.
+We calculate spatial profiles of $\beta_x (A - 1)$ for both ions and electrons (Figure \ref{Fig:Stability}, panels c and d).
+Regions satisfying $\beta_x (A - 1) > 1$ are mirror unstable\footnote{\add{ While temperature anisotropies with $A>1$ can excite oblique mirror modes (typically the fastest-growing electromagnetic instabilities are oblique), parallel modes remain present as subdominant features \citep{Gary1993}.
+In our simulations, we are necessarily restricted to these subdominant parallel mirror modes.}}, while that satisfy $\beta_x (A - 1) < -1$ are firehose unstable \citep{Gary1993,Bale.etal:09}.
+Regions where $-1 \leq \beta_x (A - 1) \leq 1$ are likely stable and are shown as the gray region in panels (c) and (d) of Figure \ref{Fig:Stability}.

 As shown in Panel (c), electrons in all simulations remain within the stability regime, indicating that the anisotropy in electron temperatures does not drive mirror or firehose wave modes unstable.
-Specifically, the spatial profile of $\beta_x (A_e - 1)$ for electrons always lies within the stability region, denoted by the gray area in Panel (c).
+The spatial profile of $\beta_x (A_e - 1)$ for electrons always lies within the stability region, denoted by the gray area in Panel (c).

 For weakly magnetized shocks ($\sigma_i < 1$), ions are fully thermalized in the downstream region, and the resulting parallel and perpendicular temperature profiles indicate that the downstream plasma drives mirror or firehose ion-unstable wave modes.
 Notably, in the $\sigma_i = 0.51$ simulation, ions remain near the stability threshold for firehose instabilities throughout the downstream region.
 As shown in Panel (e), firehose instabilities occur when the local magnetic field is quasi-parallel to the large-scale magnetic field ($B_0$) along $x$ \citep[see, e.g.,][]{Krauss-Varban.Omidi:91}, while the threshold for mirror-unstable wave modes is approached, for sufficiently large plasma-$\beta$ in the heated downstream plasma where the local magnetic field is quasi-perpendicular \citep[see, e.g.,][]{Violante.etal:95}.
 We also note an important difference in the upstream temperature anisotropy $A$: in the two simulations with $\sig < 1$, ions appear to fluctuate within mirror mode instability conditions ($A > 1$, see also panel (d)), while electrons fluctuate either within firehose conditions ($A < 1$ for $\sigma = 0.51$, see also panel (c)) or exhibit isotropy for $\sigma = 0.04$.
 We find that these fluctuations are not strong enough to drive upstream instabilities.